rrwen/cookiecutter-template/README.md

 ### Implementation

-This template to create folders and files for [cookiecutter](https://pypi.python.org/pypi/cookiecutter) templates.
+This code creates folders and files for [cookiecutter](https://pypi.python.org/pypi/cookiecutter) templates.

 * The main file is [cookiecutter.json](https://github.com/rrwen/cookiecutter-template/blob/master/cookiecutter.json) which defines the inputs for the command line interface
 * The inputs then replace any values surrounded with `{{}}` inside the folder [{{cookiecutter.template_name}}](https://github.com/rrwen/cookiecutter-template/tree/master/%7B%7Bcookiecutter.template_name%7D%7D)